The Best Deals to Shop at Nordstrom's Early Cyber Monday Sale

-Nordstrom Cyber Monday Sale Arrived Early!
+Nordstrom Cyber Monday Deals Are Here!
 Save on UGG, Free People, Adidas, Zella and More

-Nordstrom launched their Cyber Monday sale early!
+Nordstrom launched its Cyber Monday sale early!
 If you missed out on the retailer's Black Friday sale, you're getting a new shot at saving even more.

-The event, featuring up to 50% off hundreds of designer styles for men, women, kids and your home, now includes even more top brands.
-If you're a serious holiday shopper and you want all the best Black Friday shopping deals, head over to the department store's website to start saving big on brands you love ahead of Christmas.
+The event features up to 50% off home goods, beauty and fashion with hundreds of designer styles for men, women and kids.
+It includes even more top brands than the Black Friday sale with incredible deals on the perfect gift for everyone on your holiday shopping list.
+If you're a serious holiday shopper you and you liked the Black Friday deals, you can head over to the department store's website to start saving big on brands you love ahead of Christmas.
 The deals offered rival the Anniversary Sale with markdowns up to 50% off on top lines like Adidas, Marc Fisher, Sam Edelman, Steve Madden, Free People, Natori, Tory Burch, Kate Spade, Spanx, Sweaty Betty and so many more.

 The Nordstrom Cyber Monday deals are live through Nov.
 29 and we suggest you move fast on your holiday shopping as we're predicting these deals will sell out fast.
 This is the perfect time to start shopping for holiday gifts, considering all the news about supply chain delays and port backlogs.